William Lemke: Early life and education

-Lemke was born in Albany, Minnesota, and raised in Towner County, North Dakota, the son of Fred Lemke and Julia Anna Kleir, pioneer farmers who had accumulated some 2700 acre of land.
-Lemke lost an eye in a boyhood accident.
-As a boy, Lemke worked long hours on the family farm, attending a common school for only three months in the summers.
-However, the family did reserve enough money to send him to the University of North Dakota, where he was not only a superior student, but also well known for his ability to impersonate the professors.
-Graduating in 1902,he stayed at the state university for the first year of law school but moved to Georgetown University, then to Yale Law School, where he finished work on his law degree and won the praise of the dean.
-He returned to his home state in 1905 to set up practice at Fargo.
-Lemke was a Freemason.
+William Frederick Lemke was born on August 13, 1878 in Albany, Minnesota to Fred Lemke and Julia Anna Kleir.
+He was raised in Towner County, North Dakota, where his parents were pioneer farmers who owned some 2700 acre of land.
+As a boy, As a boy, Lemke worked long hours on the family farm, attending a common school for only three months in the summers.
+He lost his eye in an accident.

+His family reserved enough money to send him to the University of North Dakota, where he was not only a superior student, but also well known for his ability to impersonate the professors.
+He graduated in 1902.
+He attended law school for one year before moving to Georgetown University and then Yale Law School, where finished his law degree and won the praise of the dean.
+He returned to his home state in 1905 to set up a practice at Fargo.

+Political career

 During the 1910s, the Nonpartisan League (NPL) was formed and quickly gained significant traction in North Dakota.
 Lemke was heavily involved and quickly became one of its top leaders.
 He is considered by many to be the brains of the operation, often being called the "bishop" or "political bishop" of the NPL.

+State politics

-Lemke was elected attorney general of North Dakota in 1920, although this violated the rule set by NPL leader A. C. Townley about its leaders running for office.
-By this time the NPL was plagued with infighting and controversies and public support was declining.
-In 1921, a special recall election, initiated by opponents of the NPL (the Independent Voters Association or IVA) successfully removed all three members of the Industrial Commission, all of whom were NPL members: John N. Hagan (Commissioner of Agriculture and Labor), Lynn Frazier (Governor), and Lemke (Attorney General).
-They were replaced with IVA-supported candidates.
+In 1920, Lemke was elected attorney general of North Dakota, although this violated the rule set by NPL leader A. C. Townley against NPL leaders running for office.
+By this time, the NPL was plagued with infighting and controversies and public support was declining.
+In 1921, a special recall election initiated by opponents of the NPL, the Independent Voters Association (IVA), successfully removed all three NPL members of the North Dakota Industrial Commission, including Lemke, from office and replaced them with IVA candidates.
 However, Lemke remained popular.
+In 1922, he received the NPL nomination for governor, but he was defeated by incumbent Ragnvald Nestos.

+United States House of Representatives (1933–41)

-In 1922, he received the NPL's nomination for governor, but he was defeated by incumbent Ragnvald Nestos.
-Later, in 1932, he was elected to the United States House of Representatives, as a member of the Non-Partisan League (NPL).
-Also in 1932, William Lemke campaigned for Franklin D Roosevelt for President in North Dakota and other states in the Midwest.
+In 1932, he was elected to the United States House of Representatives.
+He also campaigned for Franklin D. Roosevelt for president in North Dakota and other Midwestern states.